Christian-Breitmos/Banking-Java-Project/README.md

 Create JUnit tests for all the non-trivial methods (methods that do more than simply returning or setting variables).
 Do not just test positive cases (where they are supposed to succeed), also test negative cases (where u want them to fail).

+Challenges (Attempt after completing initial project) Challenge #1: A proper savings account should accrue interest over time.
+Create an unchanging variable for the savings account for an annual interest rate of 2%.
+When returning the balance of the account, the interest should be applied.
+Do not worry about calculating compound interest, just multiply the balance by 2%).

+Challenge #2: Create your own custom exception for your code to throw.

+Challenge #3: Your negative tests shouldn’t simply just test for if a value is not equal to another value.
+They should also make sure that the correct exceptions are being thrown along with the appropriate messages.
+Try adding the assertThrows method to your negative tests to ensure the correct exceptions are being thrown by your code.